Bayern held by Hoffenheim as Dortmund stumble at 10-man Stuttgart

 Hoffenheim took the initiative and equalised after 71 minutes, Kramaric curling a perfect free-kick from well outside the box past Yann Sommer.

-Tuchel said he was surprised with his side's lacklustre response after being thrashed 3-0 against Man City.
+Tuchel said he was surprised with his side's lacklustre response after being thrashed 3-0 by City.

 "I thought we'd play with anger in the belly.
 That was not the case...